NotASentientTomato/monium/keyboardlayout/README.md

 - 'l-d'.

 ## Reasons to like Monium_v
-- more sane VIM/Helix motions
+- More sane VIM/Helix motions
 - 'c' on pinky is less work.
 - 'c-h', 'g-h', 'w-h', 's-h', 't-h' feels really good.